Elliot: I worked with some of the best programmers I’ve ever known at the tiny, obscure ASEE

 I don’t know if I would have taken the job without Sean.
 He impressed me with a better understanding of management improvement ideas than the vast majority of people where that is their primary job.
 And I could see the passion for software development and knowledge in programming was far beyond my abilities.
 Working with him was a big part of what attracted me to the job.
 I went back to talk to ASEE again after I was offered a job to see if I wanted to work there (it was a close call, I am reluctant to change jobs).

 I believe when we interviewed for new developers having people like Sean and Elliot made a very good impression.
-It seems like the kind of place a passionate software develop would want to work.
+It seems like the kind of place a passionate software developer would want to work.
 Which then let us hire more great people and build a great culture and team.

 Also having people like Sean and Elliot, and others who followed, allowed us to delve into the software development capabilities of people we interviewed in a way I couldn’t do myself.
 The distinction reached a level that was beyond my technical ability.
 I could tell someone was not great or mediocre in their technical ability and understanding.
 But others could tell the difference between truly brilliant developers and those that were good but didn’t quite have the technical understanding and insight that would make them great.